the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - Deseret Nation is now a playable faction.
 Five new City-States have been added.

-- New faction: Camelot Foundation, a constitutional republic arising from what's left of Wales, England and northern France.
+- New faction: Camelot Foundation, a constitutional republic arising from what's left of Wales and England.

 - New units:
   - Barbarian: Suicider + Killdozer